oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/weblogic/weblogic-discovery/README.md

 # WebLogic Discovery

 The content of this folder is about WebLogic's workloads _discovery_.
-The term _discovery_ can include different tasks and activities depending on the context and the goal of the engagement.
+The term _discovery_ can include different tasks and activities depending on the context and the goals of the engagement.

 ## Possible Discovery Contexts